regtm/interphase-encrypted/README.md

+# Interphase Keyboard
+The [interphase](https://github.com/Durburz/interphase) keyboard is an iso layout adaptation of reversebias' [mitosis](https://github.com/reversebias/mitosis-hardware) keyboard by durburz.

-# Mitosis Keyboard Firmware
+# Interphase Encrypted Keyboard Firmware
-Firmware for Nordic MCUs used in the Mitosis Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK
+Firmware for Nordic MCUs used in the Interphase Keyboard, contains precompiled .hex files, as well as sources buildable with the Nordic SDK.
+This firmware adapts rossica's [crypto](https://github.com/rossica/mitosis/tree/feature-crypto) firmware for the original mitosis for the use with the interphase keyboard.

 ## Install dependencies

-Tested on Ubuntu 16.04.2, but should be able to find alternatives on all distros.
+Tested on Ubuntu 20.04.3, but should be able to find alternatives on all distros.

 ```
 sudo apt install openocd gcc-arm-none-eabi